 The mission of the Northwest chapter of OCTA is to support and initiate local efforts using private and governmental partners and to join with adjacent chapters in support of the national association efforts in identifying, preserving, protecting and educating the public about the Oregon Trail and California Overland Trail legacy.

-National Park Service contracted study now available online
+National Park Service contracted study is available online

 The study has an introduction, five chapters, a conclusion, illustrations, tables, and a bibliography.